marconvcm/highlander-server/README.md

 ### Using docker

-As we're highlander-server is an SpringBoot app we should generate jar file before build our docker image, to do that, use follow command
+As highlander-server is an SpringBoot app we should generate jar file before build our docker image, to do that, use follow command

 ```bash
 ./gradlew bootRepackage